fterdal/then-playground/README.md

 Have you experienced the joy of opening a giant box of crayons and going absolutely wild with them?
 Well, have I got just the workshop for you!

 Okay, so maybe we don't have _actual crayons_ for you to use -- instead we've prepared some virtual crayons, which draw colors on your terminal.
 We have virtual crayons of the following colors: *blue, white, magenta, yellow, green, cyan, and red*.
-You can use these crayons by calling the drawCrayon function, like so:
+You can use these crayons by calling the crayonDraw function, like so:

-`drawCrayon('yellow') // Draws with the yellow crayon`
+`crayonDraw('yellow') // Draws with the yellow crayon`

-`drawCrayon() // Draws with the white crayon (default color)`
+`crayonDraw() // Draws with the white crayon (default color)`

-`drawCrayon('magenta') // Draws with the magenta crayon`
+`crayonDraw('magenta') // Draws with the magenta crayon`

 Drawing with crayons isn't instantaneous, it takes (roughly) 200 milliseconds to do so.